 At Sew Over It we spend a lot of time sourcing the best materials for our classes.
-Being a business, we get most of our supplies from wholesalers, but because we often get questions about where to source the more unusual stock, we thought we’d put together a list of our favourite specialist sewing shops in London.
+As a business, we buy most of our supplies from wholesalers, but because we often get questions about where to source the more unusual stock, we thought we’d put together a list of our favourite specialist sewing shops in London.

 1. J.T Bachelors – Leather supplies